Mpilo-Pillz/MpiloJavaScript/libraries/README.md

 They flow through out pipe
 the pipe is made up of a series of different operators Operators transform ot compute the values

+### RXJS Major Operator Groups
+- Transform - Take in a value, do some processing, return a new value
+- Filtering - Modifies the flow of events in a pipe (group them together, pause thme, delete them)
+- Creation - Creates a new Observable